garbagetown/guideline/source_en/ArchitectureInDetail/Logging.rst

      However, note that the vulnerabilities of the system may be exposed if errors are displayed on the screen along with the failure details.

-     In common library, provide a mechanism(components) to include the message ID(exception code) to the log and the screen when occurred exception.
+     In common library, the mechanism(component) is provided to include the message ID(exception code) into the log and the screen when an exception is occurred.
      Details refer to ":doc:`ExceptionHandling`".

 2. | Traceability